It is possible to use NDB Cluster in multi-master replication, including circular replication between a number of NDB Clusters.

 replication masters and slaves.
 However, you must

-Using NDB-native backup and restore to initialize a slave MySQL Cluster.
+Using NDB-native backup and restore to initialize a slave NDB Cluster.

 When setting up circular replication, it is possible to